 Countable Baccarat Side Bets

-Most people associate card counting with blackjack, which is understandable considering savvy gamblers have been using this technique to beat the game of twenty-one for over half a century.
-Blackjack is hardly the only casino game susceptible to this form of advantage play, however.
+Most people associate card counting with blackjack, which is understandable, considering savvy gamblers have been using this technique to beat the game of twenty-one for over half a century.
+Blackjack is not the only casino game susceptible to this form of advantage play, however.

-Baccarat is also countable but most gamblers are either unaware of this or consider counting the game a waste of time because it yields a shockingly low value when applied to the two base wagers (Player and Banker).
+Baccarat is also countable, but most gamblers are either unaware of this or consider counting the game a waste of time because it yields a shockingly low value when it is applied to the two base wagers (Player and Banker).

-On the positive side of things, baccarat offers a proliferation of exploitable side bets that can produce better results in terms of long-term profits.
-But before we get there, let’s examine what makes baccarat susceptible to advantage play and what are the prerequisites for counting baccarat side wagers.
+On the positive side, baccarat offers a proliferation of exploitable side bets that can produce better long-term profits.
+Before we get there, let’s examine what makes baccarat susceptible to advantage play and the prerequisites for counting baccarat side wagers.

 What Makes Baccarat Side Bets Susceptible to Card Counting?

-What Makes Baccarat Side Bets Susceptible to Card CountingConsidering you are reading this, we take it you probably already know the basic rules of baccarat.
+What Makes Baccarat Side Bets Susceptible to Card CountingSince you are reading this, we assume you already know the basic rules of baccarat.
 If this is not the case, we suggest you go back and familiarize yourself with the card values, the main betting options, and the drawing tableau.

-Back to the topic, advantage play opportunities arise with baccarat side bets due to several peculiarities inherent to this card game.
+Returning to the topic, advantage play opportunities arise with baccarat side bets because of several peculiarities inherent in this card game.
 We cover them briefly below.

 Advantage Play Opportunities